Gaussian approximation for rooted edges in a random minimal directed spanning tree: Introduction and main results

 The added feature of directionality gives rise to many interesting properties in an MDST.
 As for minimal spanning trees, one of the main objects of interest is the total $\alpha$-powered length, which is the Euclidean length raised to the power $\alpha>0$, of all the edges.
 Distributional approximation results for the sum of $\alpha$-powered length of all the edges in an MDST with a different partial ordering on the points than the one considered here was proved in \cite{PW10}, where it was shown that for $d \ge 2$, with vertices taken to be a Poisson process on $[0,1]^d$ with intensity $s \ge 1$, one obtains a Gaussian limit for small $\alpha$ while for large $\alpha$, one has an additional independent and possibly non-Gaussian part in the limit as $s \to \infty$; see also \cite{PW06}.

 In this paper, we consider a related statistic, the total $\alpha$-powered length of all the rooted edges, i.e., all the edges with one end at the origin.
-This was first studied in \cite{BR04} in two dimensions, where existence of a distributional limit was proved.
-Soon after, Penrose and Wade \cite{PW04} identified the limiting distribution and showed a Dickman convergence as $s \to \infty$ for the total length of edges emanating from the origin in an MDST on a Poisson (or a Binomial) process on $[0,1]^2$ with intensity $s \ge 1$ (respectively, with $s$ points).
+This was first studied in \cite{BR04} in two dimensions, where the existence of a distributional limit was proved.
+Soon after, Penrose and Wade \cite{PW04} identified the limiting distribution and showed a Dickman convergence as $s \to \infty$ for the total $\alpha$-powered length of rooted edges in an MDST on a Poisson (or a Binomial) process on $[0,1]^2$ with intensity $s \ge 1$ (respectively, with $s$ points for $s \in \N$) and $\alpha>0$.
 The question in dimensions three and higher was partially addressed in \cite{BLP06} where, unlike in two dimensions, a Gaussian central limit theorem was shown when $\alpha=1$.
-The case for a general $\alpha>0$ in higher dimensions remained elusive.
+The case for a general $\alpha>0$ in dimensions $d \ge 3$ remained elusive.

-In this paper, our aim is to fill this gap.
-In Theorem~\ref{thm:Pareto}, we show that the total $\alpha$-powered length of the rooted edges, suitably normalized, has a Gaussian limit for any $\alpha>0$.
-To prove our results, we use a completely different approach based in stabilization theory and Stein's method.
-Indeed, we prove a stronger result.
-We prove a quantitative central limit theorem providing presumably optimal rates of convergence, where, by analogy with the usual Berry-Esseen type results, we say a rate of Gaussian convergence is presumably optimal when it is of the order of inverse of the standard deviation of the statistic.
+In this paper, we aim to fill this gap.
+In Theorem~\ref{thm:Pareto}, we show that the total $\alpha$-powered length of the rooted edges in an MDST on a Poisson process on $[0,1]^d$, $d \ge 3$, with intensity $s \ge 1$, suitably normalized, has a Gaussian limit as $s \to \infty$ for any $\alpha>0$.
+Our proof uses a completely different approach based in stabilization theory and Stein's method.
+Indeed, we obtain a stronger result in the form of a quantitative central limit theorem providing presumably optimal rates of convergence, where, by analogy with the usual Berry-Esseen type results, we say a rate of Gaussian convergence is presumably optimal when it is of the order of inverse of the standard deviation of the statistic.